College VS University: What is better for you?

 A university will usually have a more diverse range of course offerings due to its size.

+In-depth research opportunities are more readily available at universities given their broader scope.
 The atmosphere could feel less personalized but offers exposure to global perspectives through a varied student body.

 Exploring the Academic Spectrum: Opportunities at Colleges and Universities